dojo/docs/dojox/embed/Flash.rst

 Introduction
 ============

 Embedding flash media in HTML can be done in different ways.
-Internet Explorer uses object tag for flash content, on the other hand Chrome, Firefox, Opera and Safari use embed tag.
-You can combine both worlds with the following approach:
+Usually the following method is used:

 .. code-block :: html
  :linenos: